redhat-developer/odo/docs/website/docs/user-guides/advanced/automounting-volumes.md

 sidebar_position: 8
 ---

-Existing configmaps, secrets, and persistent volume claims on the cluster can be mounted automatically to all containers created by `odo`.
+Existing [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/), [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/), and [Persistent Volume Claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) on the cluster can be mounted automatically to all containers created by `odo`.
 These resources can be configured by applying the appropriate labels.

 To mark a resource for mounting to containers created by `odo`, apply the following label to the resource: